 The Town Crazy, set in the sleepy town of Hanzloo, Pennsylvania, a suburban Catholic community in 1961, is a novel of passion, absurdity, innocence, and sorrow.
 A single father moves into town with his young son, which arouses suspicion from the husbands and the interest of the wives, but at the same time one of the wives seems to be losing her mind, and no one knows what to do.
 A contemporary, often humorous take on a bygone era, The Town Crazy also delves into the terror and cruelty of childhood, the dangerous loneliness of failing marriages, sexual repression and desire, and the intersection of art and religion, all culminating in a tragedy for which everyone in the town bears some responsibility.

 Suzzy Roche is a singer/songwriter/performer/author and founding member of the singing group The Roches.
 She has recorded more than fifteen albums, written music for TV and film, and toured extensively in the U.S. and Europe.
 In addition to The Town Crazy, Roche is the author of the novel Wayward Saints and the children’s book Want to Be in a Band?
-Currently she enjoys touring with her daughter, Lucy Wainwright Roche, and lives in New York City.
+She often tours with her daughter, Lucy Wainwright Roche, and lives in New York City.

 Pub Date: August 25, 2020